-a) Children in underserved areas.
+4.6.2 Describe what method(s) is used to increase supply and to improve quality for the following. b) Infants and toddlers.
 Check and describe all that apply.
 Grants and contracts (as discussed in 4.1.3).

-Describe:

-Family child care networks.

-Describe:

-☐ Start-up funding.

-Describe:

-▼ Technical assistance support.

-Describe:

-Local lead agencies, through their coordinated enrollment efforts, assess the need

-in their respective areas across the state.
-They provide technical assistance and

-support to increase supply where needed and increase quality.
+Describe: Family child care networks.
+Describe: Start-up funding.
+Describe: ▼ Technical assistance support.
+Describe: Local lead agencies, through their coordinated enrollment efforts, assess the need in their respective areas across the state.
+They provide technical assistance and support to increase supply where needed and increase quality.
 Recruitment of providers.
+Describe: Tiered payment rates (as discussed in 4.3.2).
+Describe: Rate are differentiated based on settings.
+For example, rates vary for Type III Early Learning Centers, School Child Care Centers, Family Child Care Provider, In-Home Provider and Military Child Care Centers.
+See BESE Bulletin 139 Section 515 for rates.
+Support for improving business practices, such as management training, paid sick leave, and shared services.
 Describe:

-▼ Tiered payment rates (as discussed in 4.3.2).

-Describe:

-Rate are differentiated based on settings.
-For example, rates vary for Type III Early

-Learning Centers, School Child Care Centers, Family Child Care Provider, In-Home

-Provider and Military Child Care Centers.
-See BESE Bulletin 139 Section 515 for

-rates.

-Support for improving business practices, such as management training, paid

-sick leave, and shared services.

-Describe:

 Accreditation supports.

 Describe:

 Child Care Health Consultation.

 Describe:

 Mental Health Consultation.

 Describe:

+✓ Other.

+Describe:

-Describe: Child Care Assistance Program bonuses are tied to the performance profile via stall levels as a wayto incentivize increased quality.
+Child Care Assistance Program bonuses are now tied to the performance profile via star levels as a wayto incentivize increased quality.
 As the star level increases, so does the bonus percentages.
 Additionally, centers with higher star ratings are able to qualify for increased School Readiness Tax Credits, both for family tax credits and for provider tax credits.

 4.6.2 Describe what method(s) is used to increase supply and to improve quality for the following.

-b) Infants and toddlers.
+c) Children with disabilities.
 Check and describe all that apply.

 Grants and contracts (as discussed in 4.1.3).

 Describe:

 Family child care networks.

 Describe:

-Start-up funding.
+☐ Start-up funding.

 Describe:

 ✓ Technical assistance support.

+Describe:

+Local lead agencies, through their coordinated enrollment efforts, assess the need

-in their respective areas across the state.
-They provide technical assistance and support to increase supply where needed and increase quality.
+support to increase supply where needed and increase quality.

 Recruitment of providers.
 Describe:

-▼ Tiered payment rates (as discussed in 4.3.2).
-Describe: Rate are differentiated based on settings.
+Tiered payment rates (as discussed in 4.3.2).
+Describe:

+Rate are differentiated based on settings.
 For example, rates vary for Type III Early Learning Centers, School Child Care Centers, Family Child Care Provider, In-Home Provider and Military Child Care Centers.
 See BESE Bulletin 139 Section 515 for rates.
+In addition, rates are set higher for children with disabilities.

-Support for improving business practices, such as management training, paid sick leave, and shared services.
+☐ Support for improving business practices, such as management training, paid sick leave, and shared services.
 Describe:

 Accreditation supports.
 Describe:

 Child Care Health Consultation.
 Describe:

 Mental Health Consultation.
 Describe:

+✓ Other.